ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 The **Convert LVM** feature is only supported for RHEL 7.x and RHEL 8.x {: note}

-For more informatio regarding supported operating systems, see the following topics:
+For more information about supported operating systems, see the following topics:
 - [x86 virtual server images](/docs/vpc?topic=vpc-about-images)

 ## Architecture diagram